Chapter 10 : Pandemonium

 Hermione took a slow route back towards the Heads’ Dorms, walking through the hallways at a pace that allowed her to think about everything that had happened in the day.

 Why would someone want to hurt Terry? she thought sadly.
 What had he ever done to anyone?
-Were the Death Eaters really in Hogsmeade?
-Was the war really going to come to Hogwarts?
+Were there really Death Eaters in Hogsmeade?
+Is the war really going to come to Hogwarts?
 Hermione shook her head to clear it.
 I don’t want to think about this, she thought, biting her lip.
 It still hurts too much.

 “I didn’t do it!” he shouted, his eyes wide.
 He looked like he had run here, his jacket still zipped and his blond hair in complete disarray.
 “I swear, I didn’t do it!”

-Hermione simply stood there, facing him, blinking in surprise.
+Hermione simply stood there, facing him with her mouth gaping open, blinking in surprise.
 She didn’t need to ask what Draco was denying doing—that was obvious enough.